 The use of PPIs to treat acid reflux symptoms in infants is at an all-time high.
 These drugs present serious safety risks to adults and young children, and the staggering increase in PPI use comes despite the fact that, until 2011, no drug from this class had been approved by the Food and Drug Administration (FDA) for use in children younger than one year.

-In 2011, the FDA's approval of esomeprazole for the treatment of erosive esophagitis in children from one month to one year of age represented the first — and, so far, only — approval of a PPI for any indication in children younger than one year.
-The approval was based not on a clinical study conducted in infants for this indication, but rather on questionably inferring safety and effectiveness from studies in adults and children older than one year.
+In 2011 the FDA's approval of esomeprazole for the treatment of erosive esophagitis in children from 1 month to 1 year of age represented the first — and, so far, only — approval of a PPI for any indication in children younger than 1 year.
+The approval was based not on a clinical study conducted in infants for this indication, but rather on questionably inferring safety and effectiveness from studies in adults and children older than 1 year.
 The only randomized trial evaluating esomeprazole's effectiveness in infants showed the drug to be no more effective than a placebo.
 To this day, no PPI has been shown to be effective for treating GERD in infants.[6]

-Rabeprazole also is approved for the short-term treatment of symptomatic GERD in patients 12 years of age and older and for short-term treatment of GERD in children one to 11 years of age.[7]
+Rabeprazole also is approved for the short-term treatment of symptomatic GERD in patients 12 years of age and older and for short-term treatment of GERD in children 1 to 11 years of age.[7]

 Adverse effects